Messi under attack in El Clasico spoof film

 Over 800 people were injured in clashes last Sunday as riot police intervened to try to stop people voting in a ballot on Catalan independence, ruled illegal by Rajoy's Spanish government.

-Amid the trouble, Barcelona opted to play its home La Liga game in the Nou Camp behind closed doors for safety reasons as its opponents Las Palmas had signaled opposition to the independence referendum.
+Amid the trouble, Barcelona opted to play its home La Liga game in the Nou Camp behind closed doors for safety reasons as its opponents Las Palmas had signaled opposition to the independence referendum, sending its players onto the pitch with small Spanish flags sewn into their jerseys.

 Meanwhile, fans of Real Madrid left no doubt where their allegiance lay, with a sea of Spanish flags being waved during their match later last Sunday against another side from the Catalonia region, Espanyol.